tree0flife/Section-9-SIEM/README.md

   - login
   - workflow management(git)
   - setting up models/db
   - figure what else is down the pipeline

+Imad
+- creating client-side HTML files (login.html and register.html)
+  - forms and validation
+  - storing information in database (sqlite3)
+- creating server-side HTML file (upload.html)
+  - making sure it is robust (strictly only accept compressed data - zip files of any format + other requirements)